 Looking back is fun, but Rotation.org has always been about looking forward.
 Like the Model itself, our site is about exploring new and better ways of sharing creative lesson ideas and resources with each other — so that we can do a better job of sharing the Good News with our kids,

 As exciting as that sounds, it can also be a bit scary at times.
 For the most part, we're the only Sunday School ministry out here that's "crowd-sourcing" and crowd-funding Sunday School resources.
-Rotation.org literally invented online Sunday School lesson sharing in 1997 (yes, that is true!) ...and twenty years later, we continue to invent our way forward.
+Dating back to 1997, Rotation.org was also one of the very first online Sunday School resources. ...and twenty years later, we continue to invent our way forward.
 Not only are we exploring what creative lessons can be, we continue to explore and expand our potential as an online community of creative Christian educators.
 This is all made possible by our Supporting Members and by everyone who takes the time to post their creative content and questions.

 Here are some of the commitments and challenges we believe will shape our next twenty years of ministry:

 Rotation.org is committed to Sunday School AND to creative Sunday School lessons, even if your Sunday happens to be on a Wednesday.
 We are committed to being a creative resource for all types of teachers, churches, models, and teaching times, while keeping our eyes on the challenge of Sunday morning, and maintaining our passion for the Rotation Model as a fantastic way to organize and teach God's Word to children.

 Rotation.org is committed to being an online community.
 More than just a lesson source, we're committed to being a place where teachers can get personal help with lessons and issues, and find resources.
 We don't want to be a face-less source of lesson plans, and that's why we have a community platform at the center of our ministry, instead of just being a "drive by" printable lesson site.
 We believe in our community model because that's what the Church and Sunday School is -a community.